Usage

 When integrating mdui with other frameworks such as Vue, React, or Angular, you can use the framework's syntax to bind events.
 However, some frameworks, like React, may only support standard events like click and not custom events like open.
 In these cases, you may need to manually bind the event using addEventListener by obtaining a reference to the element.

-For more information on using mdui with React, please refer to the Frameworks - React section.
+For more information on using mdui with React, see the Frameworks - React section.

 Slot